Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 3. Leave the network configuration at its default for now; we will adjust this later.
 4. Leave the proxy address blank.
 5. Select a suitable mirror address; the installer will test options.
-6. For storage, use the "entire disk" option and enable _LVM group_ setup.
+6. For storage, use the "entire disk".
 7. Set up the user profile (e.g., username: user01, server name: template).
-8. Skip Ubuntu Pro registration.
-9. Enable the OpenSSH server for remote access.
+8. Enable the OpenSSH server for remote access.
-10. Skip additional suggested packages.
-11. Complete the installation, then shut down the VM and remove the ISO image.
+9. Complete the installation, then shut down the VM and remove the ISO image.

 === Configuring the Template